aspose-zip/Aspose.ZIP-API-References/english/python-net/aspose.zip.snappy/snappyarchive/_index.md

 ## SnappyArchive class

-This class represents snappy archive file.
+This class represents a snappy archive file.
 Use it to compose or extract snappy archives.

 The SnappyArchive type exposes the following members:
 ## Constructors